spaceman1313/PocketSense3/README.md

 Transferring from PocketSense for Python 2: You should be able to copy your `sites.dat`, `connect.key`, and `ofx_config.cfg` files and use the new scripts without any issues.
 I have not yet tested with an encrypted configuration file.
+Please retain copies of your original configuration files.
+PocketSense3 will update the files with a format that is not backwards compatible.